ICFs for Home Buyers

 Thank you for considering BuildBlock Insulating Concrete Forms (ICFs) for your new home!
 We’ve designed this website with you in mind.
 It’s packed full of information to help you research your options and answer your questions.

 Buying an ICF Home

-As you begin formulating the plans for your new home, there seems to be no end to the number of choices you have to make.
+As you begin planning for your new home, there seems to be no end to the number of choices you have to make.
 It’s natural to pour hours of time and effort into choosing the right paint, wall coverings, exterior finish and other aesthetics for your new home.
-But first, take some time to decide what will be inside those walls.
+First, take some time to decide what will be inside those walls.

 Benefits of a BuildBlock ICF Home